LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 /etc/../etc/passwd
 ./etc/passwd
 /./etc/passwd
+/home/User/Documents/link_to_passwd
 ```
-The canon way to represent this file on Linux would be `/etc/passwd`, so a canon function should resolve all these inputs into `/etc/passwd`.
+The Canon way to represent this file on Linux would be `/etc/passwd`.
-However, once symlinks join the party `/etc/passwd` may not be the actual canon path, so the symlink would need to be resolved to find the canon path.
+Conveniently enough it is also the absolute path to the file.
+However, keep in mind that the absolute path to a file is not always the canon path because of soft links.
+Additionally, symlinks can redirect with a relative path, so even resolving it could result in a non-canon path.
+As a result, the canon version would resolve symlinks and find the absolute path of what the symlink goes to.
+If chained links were involved the canon path would go all the way down the chain, but a non-canon path could be any path leading to the end file or links in between.
-Although, it is the programmer's decision if they want to accept symlink resolution, or simply return an error for invalid input.
+Although, it is the programmer's decision if they want to accept symlinks.
-Window file paths have absolute paths as well that look like `C:\Documents\Reports\Summer2025.pdf`.
+Window file paths have canon paths as well that look like `C:\Documents\Reports\Summer2025.pdf`.
 It has the drive letter, the colon, and the pesky backward slash to start at the root of the drive.
+A path like `C:Documents\Reports\Summer2025.pdf` without the `\` after `C:` is not canon because it starts from the current directory on the C: drive.
+Windows does have case-insensitive paths, but they do preserve the case.
+The comparison itself done by the .NET file system API is case-insensitive.
+Technically this means there is no canon path if you want to go by the definition, but it is treated as canon for windows.
-Of course Windows is Windows, so this website from Microsoft explains more about their unique paths [File Path Formats on Windows Systems](https://learn.microsoft.com/en-us/dotnet/standard/io/file-path-formats).
+Windows is known for being wacky, so this website from Microsoft explains more about their paths [File Path Formats on Windows Systems](https://learn.microsoft.com/en-us/dotnet/standard/io/file-path-formats).

-For URLs thing are even more tricky.
+Another place canonicalization can occur is with URL paths.
 There are two kinds of canonicalization for a URL.
 There is the one similar to how files are handled where the URL specifies a path, and a URL that Google uses to determine a singular resource.
 The canonicalization for Google more so defines what it thinks is the most canon representation.
-It is more so for Search Engine Optimization (SEO) to find your website and better optimize recommendations.
+It is for Search Engine Optimization (SEO) to find your website and better optimize recommendations.
 It is not so much a consistent standardization, but rather a technique to reduce duplication of a resource for efficiency.
 Website can suggest what they want for their canon URL with `<link rel="canonical" href="https://www.example.com/page">`, but Google ultimately decides what it is.
 In some instances trying to use http when the canon URL uses https will promote to https.